JeremyWurbs/dosaku/README.md

 Which should yield a functioning tic-tac-toe bot in python.

-### Working with Dosaku
+### Extending Dosaku

 Adding knowledge and abilities to Dosaku revolves around creating new modules it can learn.
 For more details on how to write new tasks and modules, refer to the [modules readme](/dosaku/modules/README.md).
 One powerful service Dosaku comes with out of the box, however, is called **Ponder**.
 Ponder (attempts to) automatically create new modules for you.
-Ponder uses OpenAI's GPT-3.5/GPT-4 and makes repeated calls to determine a high level solution and create the associated code.
+Ponder uses OpenAI's GPT and makes repeated calls to determine a high level solution and create the associated code.

 You can try it out with: